 Study Abroad.
 The student who is at an early stage of language study concentrates on the development of communication skills in everyday situations.
-Extensive use will be made of videos and audio tapes.
 Class conducted in Spanish.

 Study Abroad.
-Intensive oral training designed to help the student achieve more sophisticated expression in Spanish, along with good pronunciation and intonation and a reasonable degree of speed. *Prerequisite: SPAN 152 or the equivalent.
+Intensive oral and grammar training designed to help the student achieve more sophisticated expression in Spanish, along with good pronunciation and intonation and a reasonable degree of speed. *Prerequisite: SPAN 202.

 215 Let’s Talk About Movies/Hablemos de Cine (3 s.h.)
 (I)

 A conversation course for students interested in improving their speaking and listening skills.
 We will watch a selection of Latin American and Spanish movies and discuss the language and cultural issues presented.
 The movies also provide an excellent example of natural language in context.
-Students will develop techniques for understanding oral language, will learn to identify different regional accents, and will acquire advanced level speaking skill. *Prerequisite: SPAN 152.
+Students will develop techniques for understanding oral language, will learn to identify different regional accents, and will acquire advanced-level speaking skill. *Prerequisite: SPAN 202.

 - Academic Policies